bindreams/leprechaun/docs/source/quickstart.rst

 Installation
 ------------------------------------------------------------------------------------------------------------------------
 Leprechaun does not provide an installer.
-Instead, you can run the automatic instll script in your PowerShell command line by copying and pasting this line:
+Instead, you can run the automatic install script in your PowerShell command line by copying and pasting this line:

 .. important::